 The book I highly recommend everyone reads is titled Do You Believe in Magic?: The Sense and Nonsense of Alternative Medicine, written by Paul A. Offit, M.D.

 Let me preface this review by admitting that this guy is totally biased.
-He claims he’s not and that he’s representing a fair view of both sides of the issue, but he’s not.
+He claims he’s isn’t and that he’s representing a fair view of both sides of the issue, but he ain’t.
 Sorry I’m not sorry Paul!
-There were times during my reading, that I threw up my hands in exasperation and thought, “uh, stop being a politician Paul and please represent ALL the facts”.
+There were times during my reading, that I threw up my hands in exasperation and thought, “uh, stop being a politician Paul and please represent ALL the facts.”
 So just a warning, he can be as sneaky as a news source claiming it’s presenting unbiased facts, when in fact, it’s only presenting the facts it wants you to see.

 Moving past that one complaint of the book, he sheds light on a side of the “health wars” that you don’t normally hear about these days.
 The side of just how corrupt, dirty, and horrible the “healthy, natural, alternative” supplement industry can be.

-What I loved about this book is how it effortlessly paints the story of how the supplement industry was born, how the richest top dogs in the supplement world completely “neutered” the FDA from regulating their products, and how often uneducated people with good intentions hurt themselves and their loved ones.
+What I loved about this book is how it effortlessly paints the story of the birth of the supplement industry and how the richest top dogs in the supplement world completely “neutered” the FDA from regulating their products.

-- The reasons behind why the FDA pushed to regulate supplements, such as uncovering disgusting warehouse conditions (rats, rat droppings, mold, etc.), that supplements didn’t actually contain what the companies claimed, and in a lot of cases, that they contained harmful chemicals.
+- Why the FDA pushed to regulate supplements in the first place, such as uncovering disgusting warehouse conditions (rats, rat droppings, mold, etc.), that supplements didn’t actually contain what the companies claimed, and in a lot of cases, that they contained harmful ingredients.

 - How sometimes natural supplements and natural alternatives can be just as dangerous as pharmaceutical drugs.

 - How generally there’s hardly any science or valid studies to back the supplement companies’ claims.